olegv142/esp32-ble-uart-mx/simple/README.md

-This is the collection of useful ESP32 BLE projects for Arduino targeting telemetry / monitoring applications.
+This is the collection of experimental ESP32 BLE projects for Arduino targeting telemetry / monitoring applications.
 The main goals were testing various scenarios of using BLE stack in order to reveal its limitations and find workarounds.

 ## Simple receiver / transmitter examples
 The **ble_receiver** / **ble_transmitter** are examples of creating one way communication channel with automatic re-connection.
 The code also illustrates using watchdog for improved reliability and maximizing transmission power for extending range.